 Fernando Vasquez was first elected to the Downey City Council in November 2010, to serve the citizens of the Fourth District.
 He was elected Mayor by a unanimous vote in November 2013, becoming one of the youngest councilmembers to hold that position.

-In 2011, Mayor Vasquez founded and launched Primawaste, a medical waste management company.
+In 2011, Council Member Vasquez founded and launched Primawaste, a medical waste management company.
 Today, Primawaste offers a variety of medical services throughout the western United States and is one of the fastest growing minority owned businesses in its industry.

 Term in Office

 November 2010 - November 2014